-norms, standards and disciplinary rules that may apply to counsel in international arbitrations."
-The Task Force on Counsel Ethics in International Arbitration's preliminary assessment was that "the lack of international guidelines and conflicting norms in counsel ethics undermines the fundamental protections of fairness and equality of treatment and the integrity of international arbitration proceedings."
+The IBA Survey is intended to help the Task Force on Counsel Conduct in International Arbitration to investigate "the different and often contrasting ethical and cultural norms, standards and disciplinary rules that may apply to counsel in international arbitrations."
+40 The Task Force's assessment was that "the lack of international guidelines and conflicting norms in counsel ethics undermines the fundamental protections of fairness and equality of treatment and the integrity of international arbitration proceedings."

-The IBA survey comprehensively explores the many areas of double deontology, inquires as to whether the responder believes it would be helpful to have guidance on specific issues, and asks how guidance should be accomplished.
+The IBA Survey comprehensively explores the many areas of double deontology, inquires as to whether the responder believes it would be helpful to have guidance on specific issues, and asks how guidance should be provided.
 The survey deals for the most part with double deontology issues and touches only lightly on other aspects of guerrilla tactics with an inquiry about document disclosure issues.
-Nonetheless, the results of the IBA survey will undoubtedly play an important role in determining the international arbitration community's next steps on these important questions.
+Nonetheless, the results of the IBA Survey will undoubtedly play an important role in determining the international arbitration community's next steps on these important questions.

-(2) The ABA ethics 20/20 Commission
+(2) The ABA Ethics 20/20 Commission

-The ABA ethics commission will review lawyer ethics rules and regulation in the context of a global legal services marketplace.
-However, it is a general initiative which to date has dealt principally with technology - it has not as yet addressed any arbitration-specific problems.
-The subject of the lack of consistency in ethical codes for counsel in arbitration is on the table for future consideration and may be part of the ultimate work.
+The ABA Ethics Commission42 is reviewing lawyer ethics rules and regulation in the context of a global legal services marketplace.
+It has not as yet addressed any arbitration-specific problems.
+The subject of the lack of consistency in ethical codes for counsel engaged in cross-border arbitration was presented for consideration and was reserved for future discussion.